 Financial and other support/ Career ideas for students with health issues

-What are the prospects for people with disabilities when they study (or studied) at a university?
+What are the prospects for people with disabilities who study (or studied) at a university?
 What's next – especially if financial problems occur or organising your daily life turns out to be difficult?
 This page provides a collection of tips and sources to support your reflections on your studies and prospects after graduation.

 Primarily financial support

 In addition, we advise you to consider the funding programs of the different Begabtenförderungswerke.
 Their funding policies take health-related needs into account in a variety of ways, depending on the organisation.
+(A Begabtenförderungswerk is an organisation dedicated to promoting particularly gifted people, Begabte)

 If you plan your stay abroad, or as an international student with disabilities/ health issues in Germany, consider the international Inclusive Mobility website as a resource in your independent research.